Azirool/To-do-List/README.md

 # Acknowledgments

-- This project was created as a learning exercise and is not meant for production use.
+- This project was created as a learning exercise.
 - Special thanks to Node.js, Express.js, and MongoDB for their fantastic tools.